 This section describes changes in the SIR's resilience from 1990 to 2020 by referring to critical attribute condition and how the Plan has contributed.
-For further background on the 'resilience approach' and critical attributes, scan the QR code inside the front cover or click here (GBCMA, 2020a, pp. 137-8).
+For further background on the 'resilience approach' and critical attributes, scan the QR code inside the front cover or click here.

-Critical attribute #1 and #2
+Critical attributes #1 and #2